Highlands at Waikele

 No analysis available

-Searched for 'short-term rental', 'vacation rental', 'STR', '30-day minimum', and similar terms.
-Listings do not address STR policy, so STR allowance is not supported by the remarks and is set to false with medium-low confidence.
+Searched for 'short-term rental allowed', 'vacation rental', 'STR', '30-day minimum', 'NUC', 'transient' etc. Nothing in the public remarks addresses STR policy, so STR allowance is set to false with low-to-moderate confidence (absence of evidence).

 No analysis available